 In addition to producing forward simulations given a specified model and parameter values, the pipeline can also attempt to optimize unknown parameters (e.g., transmission rate, case detection rate, intervention efficacy) to fit the model to datasets the user provides (e.g., hospitalizations due to severe disease) using a Bayesian inference framework.
 This feature allows the pipeline to be utilized for short-term forecasting or longer-term scenario projections for ongoing epidemics, since it can simultaneously be fit to data for dates in the past and then use best-fit parameters to make projections into the future.

 flepiMoP source code is available on GitHub.
+Ongoing updates are tracked using GitHub Issues and Discussions.
 Instructions for installation, specifying models, and running simulations are available on Gitbook.
 If you have questions or concerns regarding flepiMoP, please contact Shaun Truelove (shauntruelove AT jhu DOT edu).